theidari/customer_churn/README.md

 <p align="justify">
 Customer churn prediction and profiling are significant economic considerations for numerous companies.<sup>[1]</sup>
 Customer churn, also known as customer attrition, refers to the phenomenon where customers or subscribers end their relationship with a company or service provider.
 It occurs when customers discontinue using a company's products or services, switch to a competitor, or simply stop engaging with the business altogether.
+It has become evident that the expenses associated with acquiring a new customer can be significantly higher than (five to seven times) the costs of retaining an existing one[2] As a result, preventing customer churn or attrition has become crucial for subscription-based service companies that depend on steady and recurring membership fees.
+ ((( This holds true in various sectors such as insurance [6], banking [7], online gambling [8], online video games [9], music streaming [10], online services [11], and telecommunications [12-15].
+Consequently, accurately predicting which customers are likely to churn has become a top priority across multiple industries.)))
 </p>
 <p align="justify">
 KKBOX offers subscription based music streaming service.
 When users signs up for our service, users can choose to either manual renew or auto-renew the service.
 Users can actively cancel their membership at any time.